AdobeDocs/app-builder/src/pages/guides/runtime_guides/using_packages.md

 ok: updated package hellopackage
 ```

-### Default params and encryption
+### Default parameters and encryption

-Before we dive deeper in how to set and use default params, let’s discuss the security aspect first.
-Many developers use the default params as a mechanism to provision actions with the secrets/passwords needed to authenticate against some other systems (databases, services, APIs).
+We will discuss how to set and use default parameters below.
+But since many Developers use default parameters as a way to provision actions with the secrets and passwords needed to authenticate against databases, services, APIs, and other systems, we need to introduce some security concepts first.

-In order to support this use case, all default params are automatically encrypted.
-They are decrypted just before the action code is executed.
-Thus, the only time you have access to the decrypted value is while executing the action code.
+To support the use of package parameters to provision actions with secrets and passwords, all default parameters are automatically encrypted, then decrypted just before the action code is executed.
+The decrypted values are therefore available only during execution of the action code.

-If you run the CLI command for getting an action or package, you’d get a listing for the names of the default params while the values will be listed as a hash instead of the actual value.
+A CLI command for getting an action or package returns a listing of default parameter names with hashes of the associated values,  not the actual values.

-You can see what parameters have been added to a package (note the `summary` flag is left out; you&rsquo;ll get a complete report):
+You can see what parameters have been added to a package.
+The `summary` flag is left out here to receive a complete report:

 `aio rt:package:get hellopackage`

-In the response, you&rsquo;ll see:
+The response shows:

 ```
 ok: got package hellopackage